lyteword/kjv/1-kings/chapter-13.md

 <sup>13</sup> And he said unto his sons, Saddle me the ass.
 So they saddled him the ass: and he rode thereon,

-<sup>14</sup> And went after the man of God, and found him sitting under an oak: and he said unto him, Art thou the man of God that camest from Judah?
-And he said, I am.
+<sup>14</sup> And went after the man of God, and found him sitting under an oak: and he said unto him, *Art* thou the man of God that camest from Judah?
+And he said, I *am*.

 <sup>15</sup> Then he said unto him, Come home with me, and eat bread.